-Temporary public audio installation at the inlet structure in Langenzersdorf (A)
+Temporary public audio installation at the inlet structure in Langenzersdorf (AT)

 Radio play in German (19:12)

-In this radio play (in German), the mermaid Ondine returns as a narrator to us.
-While listening to her we immerse in a collage of myths, legends and tales around the Danube; quotations from Jean Giraudouxs’ play “Ondine” (1938) and Ingeborg Bachmann’s short story “Undine geht” (1961); details about the Danube and water forecasts – the blue gold.
+In this radio play, the mermaid Ondine returns as a narrator to us.
+While listening to her we immerse in a collage of myths, legends and tales around the Danube; quotations from Jean Giraudouxs’ play “Ondine” (1938) and Ingeborg Bachmann’s short story “Undine geht” (1961); details about the Danube and water, also called blue gold.
 The resource water is a good business: In 2000, the turnover was around 400 billion U.S. dollars, representing about 40% of the annual turnover of the oil business.

 Through leading the listener into the future, more precisely into the year 2089, Ondine attemps to challenge humans’ lethargy regarding the resource water.

 At the inlet structure in Langenzersdorf the New Danube branches of the Danube.
 At high tide the inlet structure’s weirs open and the water runs into the New Danube as to prevent flooding.
 For pedestrians, cyclists and skaters the inlet structure also provides a connection to the Danube Island in Vienna, which are used for leisure.
-In 2009, this particular site was used to give people the opportunity to listen to DUNAREA, DUNAV, DUNA, DUNAJ, DONAU GEHT, which is based on a research on Ondine, the Danube and the resource water.
+In 2009, this particular site was used to give people the opportunity to listen to DUNAREA, DUNAV, DUNA, DUNAJ, DONAU GEHT.

 Idea, concept, text: Nina Hoechtl

 Sound: Robert Grabner

 Speakers: Christoph Gollner, Gisela Salcher, Annette Schönmüller, Angela Wiedermann, Naïma & friends

 Interpretation of “Die Donau fließt und wieder fließt”: Maria Neckam